YNataly/mws-restaurant-stage-1/README.md

        ```npm run serve```
 - - -
 ## Troubleshooting
+- All commands should be run from project root directory.
 - When development version is created (using `gulp` command), script uses cache file cache.images.json .
 If image(s) doesn't copied to target __build__ directory, remove cache by run:

     `gulp clean-cache`